-There are broadly two ways to search for a license plate.
-Actually, three if you want to engage a Private Investigator (PI), but that might cost you a lot.
+There are primarily two ways to look up a license plate in Oklahoma.
+Actually, three if you want to engage a Private Investigator (PI), but that can be an expensive affair.

-You can search for any Oklahoma-registered license plate for free on our website.
-Just enter the license plate you're looking to search above, select the state as Oklahoma, and hit the search button.
-On the next page, you can view vehicle history, vehicle specs, reported accidents, salvage records, service history and recall records.
-Additionally, you can also request ownership data from our third-party data provider (fee applicable).
+Our website allows you to search for any license plate registered in Oklahoma for free.
+Simply enter the license plate you wish to search for, choose Oklahoma as the state, and click the search button.
+The next page will display vehicle history, specifications, reported accidents, salvage records, service history, and recall records.
+Additionally, you can request ownership data from our third-party provider for a fee.